IVSoftware/IVSoftware.Portable.SQLiteMarkdown/IVSoftware.Portable.SQLiteMarkdown/README/observable-query-filter-source.md

 Each view typically owns its own view model, and that view model contains an instance of `ObservableQueryFilterSource<T>` (OQFS) for its dataset.

 While the view model could track the active expression and filtering state explicitly, `OQFS` already maintains the current input expression and state internally.
 This allows the NSB to be easily reconfigured when returning to a given view — no need for separate state plumbing.

+> **Note:** NavSearchBar is not provided directly; this pattern assumes a shared search input routed through the view model’s InputText.
+You can also browse this repo for tests like Test_DemoFlow() to see this pattern in action.

 This pattern supports: